waldoapp/wdio-service/Readme.md

 }
 ```

-If you don't specify the `interceptNetwork` field, the default value is the one set on the application level in the WebApp under the Network Application Configuration section.
+If you don't specify the `interceptNetwork` field, the default value is the one set on the application level ([check here](https://app.waldo.com/applications/0/configurations/network)) under the Network Application Configuration section.
 This setting applies globally to all sessions for the application.

+Type: `boolean` <br/>
+Default: The value configured for [the application](https://app.waldo.com/applications/0/configurations/network).

 ## Additional commands